Cristobal-dmg/Cristobal-dmg/README.md

 - 👋 Hi, I’m @Cristobal-dmg
-- 👀 I’m interested in Python!
+- 👀 I’m interested in almost everything!
-- 🌱 I’m currently learning Python basics!
+- 🌱 I’m currently learning Java, Python, JavaScript, React, and a little React Native.
-- 💞️ I’m looking to collaborate on IDK...
+- 💞️ I’m looking to collaborate on simple projects!
-- 📫 How to reach me ...
+- 📫 If you want to reach me shoot me a mail at cristobalreyes@icloud.com

 <!---
 Cristobal-dmg/Cristobal-dmg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.